Enjoy this Easy knitting pattern inspired by Cosplay. This post includes a free knitting pattern for the scarf.

 This accessory is so awesome, you can wear it as part of a spring CosPlay event and then you can keep it around to wear next winter!
 You know I love my fun, but I still love that side order of practicality.

 In case you don’t know this about me, Kimmy Schmidt is favorite Netflix show.
 It’s funny and sweet and very upbeat.
 Everything I crave in real life right now.
 How about you?
 Kimmy is inspiring and so fun to watch.
 So…..in season 2 when this scarf turned up, I knew right away I would have to make my own version.
 As luck would have it, I met the very sweet Jamie of Whimsical Wishes who created her own Kimmy character……unbelievably enough we actually live in the same city.
-We got together and created a really cute Kimmy Schmidt cosplay themed story for you last summer.
+We got together and created a really cute Kimmy Schmidt cosplay.
 So if you are looking for tips on getting your Kimmy character just right, check out that story.

 To see how I made this scarf, keep reading!